 Guiding all people into a relationship with Jesus Christ

 Youth ministry is offered to tweens and teens who are in the 6-12th grade.
 The youth of California UCC meet regularly to experience faith, fun, and Christian fellowship.
 Monthly gatherings feature a blend of age appropriate, service oriented and social activities.
 Parents are actively involved in planning and supervising events.
-Courtney Hees is our Youth Coordinator.

 Spring 2016 Youth Trip to Branson

 Our youth and their sponsors attended the Christian Youth Weekend in Branson, April 1-3.